maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 ### The Authentication Process

-  - When attenpting to use the system, a user is prompted to login
+  - When attempting to use the system, a user is prompted to login

 ![alt-text](assets/user-login-user-id.png)